Updated: Jun 5

 I did mine up way too tight and the parts were actually nipping the tubing making it hard to move.
 If you find yourself in the same position just slacken off the nut half a turn or so until it moves more easily.

-What I found, was make sure I left a small gap between the printed part and the bolt like so (picture below).
+What I also found, was to make sure I left a small gap between the printed part and the bolt like so (picture below).
 Just enough gap to get a flat-end screwdriver end in between the bolt and the raised area of the printed part.

-When you are finished putting that lot together just make sure that all the bearings are running freely and not being obstructed by wayward plastic.
+When you have finished putting that lot together just make sure that all the bearings are running freely and not being obstructed by wayward plastic.
 Run your finger over each bearing to check that it spins freely.

 Now we need to slide the parts on to the corresponding axis tubes so let’s start with the Z-axis upright tubes.
 If you followed my first instalment you will have put the top part (top tube along the X-axis) of the printer in place.
 Now, you need to take that off so that you can slide the X-axis rollers on to the Z-axis tubes.

 When you have attached the X-axis roller mounts look to make sure the face of the bearing is laying flat or as central as possible to the face of the tube as seen in the picture below.
-If you notice that the tube is touching the outer edge of the bearing then you may have tightened the bolts holding the bearings up too much.
+If you notice that the tube is touching the outer edge of the bearing then you may have tightened the bolts holding the bearings up too tightly.
 To counter this, back the bolts (loosen) off half a turn to allow a little more movement and you should see that the centre of the bearing is in contact with the face of the tube.

 Undo any bolts that are holding the Y-axis tubes from easily sliding out.
 This is so you are able to get access to attach the Y-axis bed mounts.
 Be careful here because you want to keep the force that you are using to pull the tubing away from the Y-axis rail holder “lateral” What I mean is, don’t pull out and up or don’t pull out and down.
 Otherwise, you risk snapping the tube holder.
-Better to take an extra 5 minutes gently moving this particular tube than 3 hours to reprint another one.
+Better to take an extra 5 minutes gently moving this particular tube than 3 hours to reprint another part.

 When you have them both in place make sure they move up and down nice and smoothly when you are happy to tighten the Y-axis rail holder bolts to keep it all in place.